These buckwheat pancakes are thick, fluffy, and come together in minutes. Healthy, filling, and perfect for a fast breakfast.

 - More breakfast recipes to try

 Why cook with buckwheat

 If you look out for your health, buckwheat is your go-to ingredient.
-Not only is it rich in dietary fiber but it is also known to lower blood sugar levels, improve cardiovascular health, and prevent cancer.
+Not only is it rich in dietary fiber but it is also known to lower blood sugar levels, improve cardiovascular health, and potential cancer prevention benefits.

 FREE EBOOK SERIES!
 5 SECRETS FOR FOOLPROOF VEGAN DESERTS

 In pancakes and baked goods, it lends a sweeter flavor and heartier texture.

 - All-purpose flour.
 You can also use gluten-free flour if celiac.